 Not many people are aware that Pedro is actually an offshoot of Charles & Keith.
 It’s the more classic, slightly more luxe version of the original brand and offers the types of shoes that are great for non-fashion people or if you’re looking for something more classic.
 The prices are also quite affordable too, and Pedro does really great timeless shoe styles for women, men and kids.
 Like Charles & Keith, Pedro has also spread around the world, there are more than 93 outlets in countries like China and Indonesia but also as far away as Qatar and Morocco.

-Vegan shoes from Singapore brand The World At Your Feet
+The World At Your Feet

-There are number of bespoke shoemakers in Singapore but most of them are focused on creating handmade shoes for men.
-If you’re a woman who loves a nice flat shoe – of if you have difficulty finding shoes to fit you – then why not have a pair created especially for you?
+There are a number of bespoke shoemakers in Singapore but most of them are focused on creating handmade shoes for men.
+If you’re a woman who loves a nice flat shoe – of if you have difficulty finding shoes to fit you – why not have a pair created especially for you?

 Josh Leong is a craftsman who trained in Italy with Italian master shoemaker Angelo Imperatrice in Florence in over 100 different techniques to create classic, bespoke handmade shoes.
-You can have him create you a pair of shoes from his ‘made-to-order’ catalogue for $1,900, or if you want something different you can enjoy the entire experience of having a pair of shoes especially made for you from $3,500.
+You can have him create you a pair of shoes from his ‘made-to-order’ catalogue for $1,900, or if you want something different, you can enjoy the entire experience of having a pair of shoes specially made for you from $3,500.
 You will need to visit Josh’s studio at Circular Road to get your shoes made, but make an appointment first, the first fitting will take about an hour.

 Founded by Singapore shoe lover, Donovan, Custom Made bespoke shoes offer classic dress shoes for a very reasonable price; it’s all about cutting out the ‘middle-men’ apparently.
 This is the place to find a really wide variety of coloured leathers and other customisations if you’re looking to stand out from the crowd in your handmade shoes.
 The brand also has a comprehensive step-by-step customisation guide to help you understand the process before committing to it.
 You will need to make an appointment to get your hands on a pair of ‘custom made’ shoes.
-Read more about the brand in our story about cool Singapore homewares and lifestyle brands (including shoes).

-Ready-to-wear and handmade bespoke shoes from Ed Et Al
+Ed Et Al

 Singapore designer Edwin Neo’s brand Ed Et Al started out only creating bespoke shoes in 2010.
-Since then the brand has developed into a Made To Order brand that provides a customisation service so you can chose the design, colours, toe shape, width and sizes.
+Since then, the brand has developed into a Made To Order brand that provides a customisation service so you can choose the design, colours, toe shape, width and sizes.
 Although all the design work is done in Singapore, the shoes are made by master craftsmen in Vietnam.
 You can also get your precious shoes repaired at Ed Et Al, they specialise in Goodyear Welted repairs too.

 We all need something to wear with our lovely shoes – especially our bespoke lace-up shoes – right?

-Get the best shoe accessories from Freshly Pressed Socks
+Freshly Pressed Socks